Thank you for subscribing

 Get adventurous on the Mornington Peninsula

-Book a stay at the RACV Cape Schanck Resort.
+Book a stay at the RACV Cape Schanck Resort to make the most of your adventure.

 If you'd prefer to just head on a one-off road trip, there's plenty of places around Victoria that make for a great day trip on a summer's day.

-You can cruise down the Great Ocean Road to the iconic Bells Beach in Torquay, or if you prefer to enjoy water by staying dry, head on a nearby tour to see the dolphins and seals as they swim and dance across the sea.
+For example, you can cruise down the Great Ocean Road to the iconic Bells Beach in Torquay.
+If you prefer to stay dry, head on a tour to see the dolphins and seals as they dance across the sea.

 Free summer school holidays activities in Melbourne and Victoria